gchriswill/METCS665-FINAL/README.md

 need to checkout the `feature/delegation` branch and proceed with the review
 accordingly.

+Also, please note that the main implementation and approach information for the
+project is located in the IMPLEMENTATION_DESCRIPTION.md file.

 ## Repository:

 This repo holds the source code of the met-cs665-assignment-project-gchriswill project for